 From time to time, issues related to advancement call for an understanding of the position of the Boy Scouts of America on religious principles.

 The Boy Scouts of America has created the Spirit of the Eagle Award as an honorary posthumous recognition for registered youth members who have lost their lives through illness or accident.
-It is offered by the National Court of Honor as a final salute and tribute in celebration of the recipient’s life, and publicly recognizes his or her contributions to the mission of Scouting.
+It is offered by the National Court of Honor as a final salute and tribute in celebration of the recipient’s life.
+It also publicly recognizes the recipient’s contributions to the mission of Scouting.

 An application can be found at Awards Central.
 A unit committee must complete and submit it to the local council within six months of the member’s death.
-The application is reviewed, approved, and processed by the local council where the certificate, No. 921070, is ordered from National Supply.
+The application is reviewed, approved, and processed by the local council where the certificate is ordered from National Supply.

 The use of technology has rapidly expanded into the culture of Scouting with tools such as videoconferencing, live streaming webinars, and mobile and web-based applications.
 These tools are useful and can save time for administrative tasks, especially in managing records for membership, training, and advancement.
 But Scout leaders must take care when using these tools to deliver and implement the advancement program.
 While there are occasions when it might be appropriate for a youth to demonstrate completion of requirements using technology, the preferred method for rank advancement and merit badge counseling is still face-to-face interaction that supports the BSA method of adult association.